Issues Common Among Men Who Experience Same-Sex Attraction

 Disaffiliation and Defensive Detachment

 Painful, frightening, or alienating experiences with other males can lead boys to pull away from their father, brother, peers, and other males, breaking or preventing the normal affiliations and creating a state of disaffiliation.
 Elizabeth Moberly describes a situation called defensive detachment in which a boy not only pulls away, but also puts up an unconscious block against the possibility of ever reconnecting.
 Men need connection with other men.
-It is a core and non-negotiable need.
+It is a core need.
 So if a man is detached, his natural needs for attachment, resonance, approval, and support will go unmet.
 And if his defensiveness prevents him from reconnecting, he’ll remain isolated, without support, and his needs may turn into longings and cravings.
 (See Moberly, Elizabeth R. Homosexuality: A New Christian Ethic , James Clarke & Co., Cambridge, England, 1983.)

 Negative stereotypes of boys and men can contribute to same-sex disaffiliation.
 Not all men with same–sex attraction have negative views of other men, but many do.
 These stereotypes may have been formed directly from bad personal experiences with other boys or men early in childhood.
 Or they might have been caused by anti–male complaints and criticisms from females around the young boy.
 The distance from other men that is created by defensive detachment perpetuates negative stereotypes because it prevents the man who experiences it from getting to know what other men are really like.
 They only know their ugly side.
 Holding onto negative stereotypes alienates these men from their peers, which prevents them from fulfilling core needs.